Relief and Recovery Resources

 Maui Food Bank

-Delivering food to Hana and areas of Maui County that have been hit hardest by the flooding.
+Delivering food to Hana and other areas of Maui County.

 Power Outages